Erechtheus/geolocation/README.md

 docker run -d -p   5000:5000 --network host  geoloc:latest
 ```

-Access the simple text model using the [URL](http://127.0.0.1:5000/predictText?text=Montmartre%20is%20truly%20beautiful) and returns
+Access the simple text model using the [URL](http://127.0.0.1:5000/predictText?text=Montmartre%20is%20truly%20beautiful) and it returns

 ```json
 {